Edyta-Kowal/Instacart_Python_Data-Analysis-Project/README.md

 Instacart's primary goal is to refine its marketing approach by targeting various customer segments with tailored campaigns.
 The company recognizes that one-size-fits-all strategies are not optimal and seeks to optimize its marketing efforts based on data-driven insights.

 ## Objective:
-Conduct an in-depth data analysis of the company's data.
-This analysis will provide insights into customer behaviors, purchase patterns, and preferences.
+Conduct an in-depth data analysis of the company's data to provide insights into customer behaviors, purchase patterns, and preferences.
 By providing actionable insights, I aim to assist the company in refining its marketing strategies and optimizing its approach to target diverse customer profiles effectively.

 ## Data
 The project was based on open-source data made available online by Instacart: